 Everything players expected is in the box.
 The custom class system, perks and killstreaks, and lots of unlockables have all made their way over from the last game.
 Black Ops carries so much of the previous game over that on first play, you might not notice a whole lot different.
 It’s in the small additions though that make this year’s Call of Duty worth playing.

 In addition to traditional experience points the game now lets players earn in-game cash that can be used to buy their new equipment.
-With almost everything unlocked from the get-go, this brand new unlocking system eschews the barriers that were previously only broken through extensive play making the game far more accessible to newcomers.
+With almost everything unlocked from the get-go, this brand new unlocking system eschews the barriers that were previously only broken through extensive play making the game far more accessible to newcomer

-The new wager matches are easily the highlight of the experience for those looking for a break from the usual deathmatch, or objective based modes.
-Through these players get to enjoy some new community-requested gametypes like One in the Chamber where players only have a single bullet, or Gun Game where players need to rack kills on a variety of weapons.
-Tension increases because players also have to put their in-game cash on the line to win big or lose it all, which just like real gambling can create an incredibly addictive feedback loop.
+The new wager matches are easily the highlight of the experience for those looking for a break from the usual deathmatch, or objective based mode Through these players get to enjoy some new community-requested gametypes like One in the Chamber where players only have a single bullet, or Gun Game where players need to rack kills on a variety of weapon Tension increases because players also have to put their in-game cash on the line to win big or lose it all, which just like real gambling can create an incredibly addictive feedback loop.

 Zombies are back from their appearance in World at War but with a sadly stifled map set.
 Though one of the levels (unlocked by beating the campaign) includes some pretty hilarious characters, with only 2 traditional maps to play with the mode feels bare.
 It’s more than likely that more maps will be available shortly for purchase, but it would have been nice to see more included on the disc.